ugorji/go/README.md

 # go

-Open-Source Go Code
+Open-Source Go Code.

-Includes:

-- codec:
+It includes libraries and tools listed below.
+Others will be coming soon.

+## Codec

-  High Performance and Feature-Rich Idiomatic encode/decode and rpc library for the Go Language
+This is a High Performance and Feature-Rich Idiomatic encode/decode and rpc library.

-Other libraries and tools will be coming soon.
+Online documentation is at [http://godoc.org/github.com/ugorji/go/codec].

+Install using:

+    go get github.com/ugorji/go/codec